voxpupuli/onceover/README.md

     - server2012r2
   non_windows:
     include: 'all_nodes' # Start with all nodes
-    exclude: 'windows_nodes' # Then remove the winows ones from that list
+    exclude: 'windows_nodes' # Then remove the windows ones from that list
 ```

 It's important to note that in order to reference a group using the *include/exclude* syntax is has to have been defined already i.e. it has to come above the group that references it (Makes sense right?)

+#### Test Options

+**check_idempotency** *Default: true*

+Weather or not to check that puppet will be idempotent

+**runs_before_idempotency** *Default: 1*

+The number of runs to try before checking that it is idempotent.
+Required for some things that require restarts of the server or restarts of puppet.

 ### factsets